The place for excellence in the child welfare workforce

 Nathan Ross, LMSW.
 National Project Director / COO at CWEL.

-“We owe it to our children and families to create a workforce that amplifies cultural representation and improves the capacity of child welfare professionals to provide the support requested by our communities.”
+“We owe it to our children and families to create a workforce improves the capacity of child welfare professionals to provide the support requested by our communities.”

 Nathan Ross, CWEL National Project Director